-Situated in the State of Campeche at the base of the peninsula of Yucatan and at the boarder with the Peten Region in Guatemala, the biosphere of Calakmul is one of the largest protected areas in Mexico.
+Situated in the State of Campeche at the base of the peninsula of Yucatan and at the border with the Peten Region in Guatemala, Calakmul biosphere reserve l is one of the largest protected areas in Mexico.
 The area counts with many spices of flora and fauna and it’s a paradise for photographers, bird watchers and animal lovers in general.

 You can refer to the below map to have a better idea..